kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 If we were constructing it on the device, we'd get the correct Vpointer, and thus the correct functions.
 Note that this would allow to call virtual functions on the device only, not on the host anymore.

-To that aim, we first allocate memory on the device, then construct on the device using a technique called *placement new*
+Therefore, we first allocate memory on the device, then construct on the device using a technique called [*placement new*](https://en.cppreference.com/w/cpp/language/new#Placement_new):

 ```cpp
 #include <Kokkos_Core.hpp>